goytoom/psyc575/README.md

 # Data Used

-The following data was used in this project:
-(or describe that the data cannot be publicly shared!)

-* Data 1
-	* Description 1
-	* Description 2
+The data from the Hormones Across the Transition to Childrearing (HATCH) study was used in this project.
+The HATCH study was conducted by Dr. Darby Saxbe and the NEST Lab at the University of Southern California.
+Because of the sensitivity of the data, the data set cannot be shared without IRB and PI approval.
+Please contact Elizabeth Aviv (eaviv@usc.edu) with questions.

 # Instructions